Qipao: Appreciation and rejection in overseas Chinese community

 The cheongsam was introduced in Canada after the early 1930s with the flow of Chinese immigrants.
-However, the wearing the cheongsam is mixed amongst Canadians with Chinese heritage.
-Some may be reluctant to wear it publicly due to their experiences of being part of a racialized group and/or due to self-loathing due to the experiences of racism and marginalization in various forms, such as physical attacks, ostracism, and bullying, the social pressure to integrate and/or the desire to assimilate in the dominant culture as a protective mechanism even at the expense of rejecting any aspects or association with Chinese culture, identity, and appearance in the dress.
-Others may wear the cheongsam as an attempt to reconnect with their Chinese heritage and/or to show appreciation to the dress.
+However, wearing of the cheongsam is controversial amongst Canadians with Chinese heritage.
+Some may be reluctant to wear it publicly due to their experiences of being part of a racialized group or due to self-loathing due to the experiences of racism and marginalization in various forms, such as physical attacks, ostracism, and bullying, the social pressure to integrate or the desire to assimilate in the dominant culture as a protective mechanism even at the expense of rejecting any aspects or association with Chinese culture, identity, and appearance in the dress.
+Others may wear the cheongsam as an attempt to reconnect with their Chinese heritage or to show appreciation to the dress.
 Some may find themselves uncomfortable or feel alienation when wearing cheongsam due to the lack of self-identification with Chinese culture and Chinese identity.